DannyMichaels/Hero-Library-2/README.md

 ## Project Description

-Hero Library is an website where the user will be able to search and find Super-Hero data such as stats and images.
+Hero Library is an HTML, CSS, and jQuery website where the user will be able to search and find Super-Hero data such as stats and images.
 Once the user enters his input the image of searched hero will spawn, with additional description and data underneath.

 ## API and Data Sample